-Before I launch into that, I just wanted to mention that I actually have a course dedicated to avocado dye, so if you'd like to dive in and learn all the secrets, then this is perfect for you.
+Before I jump into that, I just wanted to mention something that I think you’ll love.
+I have a course dedicated entirely to avocado dye.

 When anyone tells me that they are disappointed that their avocado dye is more brown than pink, I like to give the following pointers:

 - Wash the green flesh off the skins/stones so the dye is as bright as possible.

 - Use gentle heat to coax the colour out; don’t cook the avocado skins/stones as this will likely “brown” the dye.

 - Keep checking to see how the dye colour is developing and strain out the bits when you’re satisfied with the colour.
 Don’t watch the time, but use your dye pot as a guide.
 It’s different each time and only you can see when your dye is ready.